Blythe Valley Park: Blythe Valley Business Park

 The first phase of the project began in 1999 and is now completed.
 The project is composed of two principal elements; a public park along the valley of the River Blythe and a business park.
 Because of the location of the site and its proximity to the motorway network and Birmingham Airport it was deemed prime land for office development.
 The development consists of large office blocks set in parkland, enjoying public footpaths and water fountains.
 The most apparent element of the development is the Blythe Bridge over the M42, which stands out amongst the functionalist motorway architecture.
 Junction 4 of the M42 was remodelled and altered to allow for direct access from the motorway.

 The land around the business park has also seen further commercial development.
 On the other side of the A34 road next to the Blythe Valley Business Park is its sister site, the Fore Business Park.

 In 2014 proposals were submitted for an eco-friendly service station on land opposite Blythe Valley at junction 4 of the M42.
 The proposal was ultimately rejected due to concerns of congestion, and the recent approval for construction of around 1000 homes on Blythe Valley Park.

+Blythe Valley Business Park has a number of global fashion brands headquartered in the business park, including Gymshark, a multinational athletic apparel retailer and Lounge (company), a multinational women's fashion retailer.